The Tomorrow War: Music

 On August 6, 2020, Lorne Balfe was confirmed to be the composer for The Tomorrow War.
 Balfe had already collaborated with director Chris McKay on the score for the 2017 animated comedy movie The Lego Batman Movie.
 The soundtrack album was released on July 2, 2021, by Milan Records.

 Release

 The film had been initially scheduled for release on December 25, 2020, by Paramount Pictures, but due to the COVID-19 pandemic it was rescheduled to July 23, 2021, taking the release date of Mission: Impossible – Dead Reckoning Part One, then later pulled from the schedule again.
 In January 2021, Amazon Studios was in final talks to acquire the film for around $200 million.
-In April 2021, it was announced that Amazon had officially acquired the film, and released it on Amazon Prime Video worldwide on July 2, 2021.
+In April 2021, Amazon announced it had officially acquired the film, and released it on Amazon Prime Video worldwide on July 2, 2021.